Illinois and Greater Metro Chicago Real Estate

 Illinois Real Estate Market February Stats

-The states housing market couldn’t keep up with the hot sales in January where sales rose 12% YoY with prices up only 2%.
+The US property market couldn’t keep up with the hot sales in January where sales rose 12% YoY with prices up only 2%.

 Home Sales and Prices in Illinois